pjsg/nodemcu-firmware/docs/en/modules/switec.md

 ## switec.moveto()
 Starts the needle moving to the specified position.
 If the needle is already moving, then the current motion is cancelled, and the needle will move to the new position.
+It is possible to get a callback when the needle stops moving.
+This is not normally required as multiple `moveto` operations can be issued in quick succession.
+During the initial calibration, it is important.
+Note that the callback is not guaranteed to be called -- it is possible that the needle never stops at the target location before another `moveto` operation is triggered.

 #### Syntax
 `switec.moveto(channel, position[, stoppedCallback)`